Minda93/cartpole_ws/README.md

   $ source <install-space-to-ros2-overlay-ws>/setup.bash
   $ colcon build --symlink-install --packages-skip ros1_bridge
 ```

 # TODO

 - [x] cartpole_interface
 - [ ] cartpole_controller
+- [ ] cartpole_controller : ros2 parameter
+- [ ] cartpole_controller : cart pid

 # Bug
   * cartpole_interface
-    * Set models success but models is not moved in the gazebo gui
+    * Use service command line : Set the models success but the models is not moved in the gazebo gui.
+    * Use service Caller in the rqt : Set the models success and the models can be moved in the gazebo gui.
+  * cartpole_controller
+    * Can NOT generate ros parameter in the node.

 # Reference

 * [ppo_gazebo_tf](https://github.com/nav74neet/ppo_gazebo_tf)